alessionuti/sinti/README.md

 Some designs and mods of Eurorack modules

-* Eugene: Euclidean rhythm generator and clock divider.
+* Eugenio: Euclidean rhythm generator and clock divider.
 * Quantizer: CV quantizer.
 * Envelope/Trapezoid: Digital ADSR envelope and trapezoid generator.